-The Preliminary Scan for Strategic Environmental Assessment (SEA) fulfils all SEA requirements related to the Signal Hill National Historic Site Management Plan.
+The Preliminary Scan for Strategic Environmental Assessment fulfils all Strategic environmental assessment requirements related to the Signal Hill National Historic Site Management Plan.
 The Preliminary Scan determined that there are no anticipated important negative effects, nor public/stakeholder interests or concerns, associated with the management measures and objectives presented in this management plan.